zhaonanq/bikeshare-prediction/README.md

 A quantitative, predictive model for the demand and supply at bike stations would help operators plan bike transports more efficiently.
 This project aims to build such a model for bike arrivals at each station within one-hour time intervals, as a function of the following parameters:

+• latitude and longitude of the bike station

 • time of day, divided into 24 one-hour intervals

 • whether a day is a work day or weekend/federal holiday